-It’s common for me to be sitting at home with a low level of anxiety just within the range of my consciousness.
+I’m often sitting at home with a low level of anxiety just within the range of my consciousness.
 I don’t know where to focus my attention.
 I have a bunch of unread books I could be reading, not to mention the unlimited amount I can download instantly on my Kindle.
 I’m subscribed to hundreds of YouTube channels, maybe I should check to see what’s new?
 There’s Netflix with an endless scroll of movies, documentaries and series.
 What about podcasts?
 But maybe I should be researching my next holiday?
 Actually, maybe I should go on Amazon and buy that thing??
 Hmmm.
-This is what’s commonly referred to as ‘choice overload’ and something most of us are now afflicted with.
+This is what’s commonly referred to as ‘choice overload’ and something most of us are afflicted with today.

 So much to do

 In today’s modern society we have endless possibilities but is it luxury?
 Before all of this choice, we still had fun.
 I seem to only enjoy reading a book or watching a film when I’m travelling and the plane restricts my options.
 Has life really improved with unlimited on-demand TV or has it just fuelled anxiety?

 In 1970, the futurist Alvin Toffler made the prediction: “Ironically, the people of the future may suffer not from an absence of choice, but from a paralysing surfeit of it.
 They may turn out to be the victims of that peculiar super-industrial dilemma: ‘Overchoice.'”
 Choice overload is a cognitive process in which we have a difficult time making a decision when faced with many options.
 There have been numerous experiments that prove we prefer fewer options.
 This has ranged from jam to chocolate; when presented with too many it’s hard to decide and can result in no decision being made.